danan165/url_shortener/README.md

 # URL Shortener

-A Python Flask API for URL shortening.
+A lightweight Python Flask API for URL shortening and restoring.

 ---